 Trademarks are used to identify and protect a particular product or service.
 Companies often invest a significant amount of money in introducing and establishing a trademark.
-To protect this investment, it is essential to grant exclusive use to the investor.
+To protect this investment, based on our experience, it is essential to grant exclusive use to the investor.

 In general, there are two different ways to protect a trademark in Thailand: